San Diego Education Report

 Mesa Police Department on Aug.
 1, 2011, alleging battery, false arrest, illegal

-search and “unlawful dispossession from real property,”
+search and “unlawful dispossession from real property,” according to court

 documents (attached).